Baby You Can't Drive My Car: Plot

 Homer eats while he drives to the power plant.
 At the entrance, the car hits a speed-bump and crashes into Mr. Burns' office.
 Angered, Burns fires Homer.
 Later, Homer sees a news item for a startup company, CarGo, where Mayor Quimby touts jobs that will benefit the city.
 At CarGo, Homer interviews to be a road tester of their self-driving car.
 The company founders see his bad driving record as an asset.
 He is hired because he can sit for hours doing nothing.
 His work amounts to enjoying various activities while the self-driving cars road test themselves.

 One day after work, Marge arrives to drive Homer home, and they enjoy the free food in the cafeteria.
 They notice the recreational employee perks go unused because the coders never stop working.
 To help the coders enjoy themselves, they instigate a foosball tournament, which the founders see as a team-building exercise that invigorates creativity.
 To increase employee satisfaction, they make him and Marge a team to boost morale.
 When Marge and Homer talk employees into trying the company's ice hockey rink, Homer videophones the activity to Lenny and Carl.
 As a result, the workers at the power plant quit to work for CarGo.
 In response, Burns and Smithers work undercover at CarGo, where Burns commends the success of providing excellent employee motivation.

 Meanwhile, Marge and Homer head home in a CarGo car but realize it listens to their conversations and takes them to places they talk about.
 They report the problem but are told it is part of CarGo's program to sell users' data to corporations.
 Horrified at the unethical manipulation, Homer vows to stop them.

 Homer, Burns and Smithers team up to stop the cars.
 With their credentials, they breach the server room where Smithers works to reconfigure the deep neural network and disable the cars' fuel cells, but Marge confronts them.
 After pleading with Homer not to destroy the fun she is having, she goes to report the situation, but notices CarGo's next phase to use the cars' keychain fob to eavesdrop everywhere they go.
 Appalled, Marge helps Smithers shut down the cars, and CarGo is bankrupted.
-Homer asks Burns to hire him and Marge to work together at the plant, but Burns refuses and remembers why he fired Homer until Marge causes him to forget.
+Homer asks Burns to hire him and Marge to work together at the plant, but Burns refuses and angrily begins to remember why he fired Homer until Marge shoots him in the head with a Nerf dart, causing him to forget.

 Later, the CarGo founders announce a new way to reach consumers: multilingual talking tattoos.